johnnye/escape-flavoured-virtual-elevation-recipe/README.md

 - [ ] Create standalone executables for Windows/MacOS/Linux that actually work for one-click launch without Python installation
 - [ ] text field near the slider to input specific values
 - [ ] test moving rho and ETA in the slider view
+- [ ] Use PyQtGraph instead of Matplotlib for faster rendering

 ## Introduction
 This tool implements the Virtual Elevation method ("Chung Method") developed by Robert Chung, which allows for the estimation of a cyclist's aerodynamic parameters (CdA) and rolling resistance (Crr) using power, speed and elevation data from cycling activities.